Lucien de Zoysa: Later career

 De Zoysa's main career was in the theatre.
 He was an actor and director, and wrote several English-language plays and stories based on the history and legends of Ceylon.
 He also became a cricket commentator on radio, providing English-language descriptions for many years in partnership with his former Ceylon and Sinhalese Sports Club teammate Bertie Wijesinha.

 Personal life

-De Zoysa had two sons.
-He married his first wife, Jean Rock, a prominent tennis player in Ceylon, in 1940, and they had Michael, a Sri Lankan cricket administrator who managed some Sri Lankan touring teams.
+De Zoysa married his first wife, Jean Rock, a prominent tennis player in Ceylon, in 1940.
+Their son Michael was a Sri Lankan cricket administrator who managed some Sri Lankan touring teams.
 Michael died in 2019.

 Lucien de Zoysa and Jean were divorced.
-With his second wife, Dr Manorani Saravanamuttu (daughter of Manicasothy Saravanamuttu), a medical doctor and actress who played opposite him in some of his theatrical productions, de Zoysa had Richard, a journalist and human rights activist, who was murdered in 1990.
+His second wife was Dr Manorani Saravanamuttu (daughter of Manicasothy Saravanamuttu), a medical doctor and actress who played opposite him in some of his theatrical productions.
+They had a son, Richard, a journalist and human rights activist, who was murdered in 1990.

 Lucien de Zoysa died suddenly at his home in the northern Colombo seaside suburb of Hendala, in June 1995, aged 78.
-He was survived by his third wife, Evelyn.
+He was survived by his third wife, Evelyn, and their daughter, Lana.